Evidence Centre Symposium - Evidence to impact for a healthier Wales

 - High Quality Services - What do the Welsh public understand about NHS dental services, what do they think it could look like, and what are their priorities?
 (Evidence Centre)

 - Women’s Health - Supporting women, girls and people who menstruate to participate in physical activity.
-(Cardiff Evidence Synthesis Collaborative, Cardiff University)
+(Cardiff Evidence Synthesis Collaborative, Cardiff University).
+Fully booked.

 - Mental Health and Wellbeing - Wellness in work - supporting people in work and assisting people to return to the workforce.
 (Centre for Health Economics and Medicines Evaluation, Bangor University)